crashingthedance/blog.crashingthedance.com/_posts/2017-03-12-mocking_the_bracket_2017_edition.md

 The Mountaineers benefit by getting their first choice for the pod and regional site, which is unusual for the 15th overall seed.

+**16. Purdue - West (Milwaukee)**

+Despite having to head west for the regional, the Boilermakers get to stay close to home early.

 <a name='latest'></a>
 *Reload for the latest updates*